 Musician Physiotherapy

-Musician physiotherapy at our clinic supports injury management and return to performance, shaped by over a decade of experience working with professional and student musicians from the West End, touring productions, the Hallé, BBC Philharmonic, and the Royal Northern College of Music.
+Musician physiotherapy at our clinic in Manchester supports injury management and return to performance, shaped by over a decade of experience working with professional and student musicians from the West End, touring productions, the Hallé, BBC Philharmonic, and the Royal Northern College of Music.

 Specialist Services